- Tools and Safety

 Most structure challenges require a Structure Tester and weights:

 - Instructions on how to build a Tester

-- The tester does NOT count against the team's budget as specified in the Challenge.
+- The Tester and weights do NOT count against the team's budget as specified in the Challenge.

 - The team does NOT need to build the Tester themselves:

-- It is NOT interference for the Team Manager or another adult to assist in construction of the tester.
+- It is NOT interference for the Team Manager or another adult to construct the Tester.